Abortion in Australia: Anti-abortion violence and protests

-Abortion-related violence is rare in Australia.
+Anti-abortion violence is rare in Australia.
 The first serious attack and murder by an anti-abortion activist occurred in 2001, carried out by Peter Knight.
-Knight forced his way into a Melbourne clinic carrying a rifle, kerosene, and equipment to lock the doors of the clinic.
+Knight walked into a Melbourne clinic carrying a rifle, kerosene, and equipment to lock the doors of the clinic.
 He was intending to murder all patients and staff in the building, though he was overpowered after shooting and killing a security guard.
 Anti-abortion activists had been protesting outside the clinic, though left 15 minutes before Knight's attack.
 Knight, described by the prosecution as a "hermit obsessed with killing abortion doctors", was convicted of murder and sentenced to life imprisonment.
 In January 2009, a firebombing using Molotov cocktails was attempted at a medical clinic in Mosman Park, Western Australia.
 Damage was minimal, and only resulted in smashed windows and blackened external walls.
 Police believed graffiti saying "baby killers" on the building was related to the attack; however, the medical clinic did not actually offer abortion services.

 Since at least the 1990s, tactics used by anti-abortion campaigners outside abortion clinics included "verbal abuse, threats, impeding entry to clinics, displaying violent imagery, and acts of 'disturbing theater' such as pushing a blood-splattered doll in a pram".
 In response, states and territories began creating "safe access zones", which prevent protesting about abortion within a proscribed area surrounding a clinic.
 Tasmania was the first state to do so in 2013.
 In April 2019, the High Court of Australia upheld these laws after they were challenged by two people arrested for violating them.
 The petitioners claimed their right to freedom of political communication had been denied as a result of the laws, though the court dismissed the appeals, saying the laws served a legitimate purpose.
 In August 2021, Western Australia became the last state to introduce safe access zones.
 In the months prior, patients at abortion clinics in that state were continuing to be approached and intimidated by protesters; footage was also obtained of anti-abortion protesters outside a Western Australian clinic at the height of the COVID-19 pandemic, despite social distancing guidelines at the time.
 All jurisdictions have their exclusion zone at 150m around abortion clinics at all times, except for the Australian Capital Territory which may set a zone of 50m with approval from a health minister.